lilianjap/periodicity_detection/README.md

 ## Installation

 * Mubu toolbox: https://forumnet.ircam.fr/product/mubu-en/
-* Requires Max/MSP 7 as the latest version, Max/MSP 8 is not compatible with the Mubu toolbox (as of Spring 2019)
+* Requires Max/MSP 7 as the latest version, the Mubu toolbox is not compatible with Max/MSP 8(as of Spring 2019)

 ## Things to think about